Last updated on October 23, 2022.

 If you are or were using body wash with “exfoliating” features, please know that what you were most likely using to scrub your skin was little, tiny plastic beads.
-And those beads are now found in the ocean and the Great Lakes.
-When microbeads go down the drain, they pass unfiltered through sewage treatment plants and end up in rivers and canals, and eventually the ocean.
+And those beads are now found in the ocean and the Great Lakes.1 When microbeads go down the drain, they pass unfiltered through sewage treatment plants and end up in rivers and canals, and eventually the ocean.
 The Microbead-Free Waters Act of 2015 was passed in December 2015, and it amended the “Federal Food, Drug, and Cosmetic Act to ban rinse-off cosmetics that contain intentionally-added plastic microbeads beginning on January 1, 2018, and to ban the manufacturing of these cosmetics beginning on July 1, 2017.
-These bans are delayed by one year for cosmetics that are over-the-counter drugs.”
-It was a fight to get rid of them, so thank you and congrats to everyone who contributed to that cause!
+These bans are delayed by one year for cosmetics that are over-the-counter drugs.”2 It was a fight to get rid of them, so congrats to everyone who contributed to that cause!

 Is bar soap hygienic?

 Some believe that bar soap is less hygienic than liquid soap.
 Large companies have promoted this myth to consumers in order to make a higher profit.
 But bar soap is clean and safe.
 The fact is, most liquid soap dispensers, in the places your fingers and hands touch, are not clean.
 Think about that – do you sanitize your dispensers?
 If you do, congratulations on being so hygienic!
 But public restroom soap dispensers are often not sanitary.
 Have you ever noticed that most hotels provide bar soap and not liquid soap in the rooms?
 I imagine that has a lot more to do with cost than sanitation, but I’ll give them credit for both!
 I’ve also read that hotels take the leftover bar soap and melt it down to remake it into new soap bars.